eykop/Web-Monitoring-Kafka-PostgreSQL/README.md

 table_name=web_check
 ```
 Note here the database and the table_name are the names we just created in the PostgreSQL section above,
-if you provided different data base and table names make sure you update the values in this section.
+if you provided different database and table names make sure you update the values in this section.
 **We might need to change the user name and password accordingly to match our server.**